janosch12345/gatealert/README.md

 ### Installation

-Download addon from AMO
+from xpi

+1. go to about:addons
+2. click on the small settings icon in the upper right corner and choose install add-on from file
+3. select xpi file from gatealert/webextension/build/gatealert*.xpi

-or
+or from ZIP

-1. zip the content of webextension folder.
+1. zip the content of webextension/src folder.
 2. go to about:addons
 3. click on the small settings icon in the upper right corner and choose install add-on from file
 4. select the zipped file from step 1